mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 ## Test your skills!

 You've reached the end of this article, but can you remember the most important information?
-You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: the Cascade](/en-US/docs/Learn/CSS/Building_blocks/Cascade_tasks).
+You can find some further tests to verify that you've retained this information before you move on — see [Test your skills: The Cascade](/en-US/docs/Learn/CSS/Building_blocks/Cascade_tasks).

 ## Summary